 We wrote this policy well over a year ago.
 It has been and will remain in effect at all times, 24/7.
 Sometimes we post it as a reminder.

 This policy applies to Concern Trolls as well.
 For more on trolls, please see: Troll (Internet).
-Concern Troll = "We're just concerned about the way you're running this page, and we think you need to X,Y,Z."
+Concern Troll = "We're just concerned about the way you're running this page, and we think you need to do X,Y,Z or stop doing X,Y,Z!"

-Also, everyone, please, review our Code of Conduct if you haven't recently.
-We absolutely refuse to allow flame wars of any kind.
+Please review our Code of Conduct if you haven't recently.
+We absolutely refuse to allow flame wars of any kind from anyone left or right.
 We've seen them destroy online communities many times over the years.
-Hopefully you've read "What we're all about."
-It sums up quite well why we're here.
 We are NOT here to argue endlessly.
+We are not a debate page.
+If you don't like us or something we're doing you are free to go in peace.

 Lest anyone be paranoid about this policy, don't be.
 Good faith is easy to spot.